 We or our collaborators may not be able to initiate, continue or complete clinical trials for our product candidates if we or they are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or analogous regulatory authorities outside the United States.
-Furthermore, enrollment was particularly challenging in light of the ongoing COVID-19 pandemic.
+Furthermore, enrollment had previously been particularly challenging in light of the recent COVID-19 pandemic.